 Finally, the formula decreased the amount of Taurine, which is an essential amino acid crucial for the cat’s vision, digestion and heart functions.

-The 5 first ingredients represent the most of the cat food formula, but in order to rank the actual quantity of protein, I decided to consider the first 3 ingredients for a more accurate rate.
-The average rating based on the first 3 ingredients is 3 Stars which is an average number of a dry cat food.
+The 5 first ingredients represent most of the cat food formula, but in order to rank the actual quantity of protein, I decided to consider the first 3 ingredients for a more accurate rate.
+The average rating based on the first 3 ingredients is 3 Stars which is an average number of dry cat food.

 Very Important: You need to feed your cat wet canned food and provide a fresh source of water available at all times when feeding your pet this cat food.